Fiscal year: India

 Companies following the Indian Depositary Receipt (IDR) are given freedom to choose their financial year.
 For example, Standard Chartered's IDR follows the UK calendar despite being listed in India.
 Companies following Indian fiscal year get to know their economic health on 31 March of every Indian financial or fiscal year.

 The current fiscal year was adopted by the colonial British government in 1867 to align India's financial year with that of the British Empire.
 Prior to 1867, India followed a fiscal year that ran from 1 May to 30 April.

 On 4 May 2017, Madhya Pradesh announced that it would move to a January–December financial year, becoming the first Indian state to do so.
-But later it dropped the idea due to Many financial & accounting error.
+But later it dropped the idea due to many financial and accounting errors.

 Indonesia

 In Indonesia, since 2001, the fiscal year is the calendar year, 1 January to 31 December.
 Until 2000, the fiscal year ran from 1 April to 31 March; fiscal year 2000 ran from 1 April to 31 December.